 Cape Horn is the southernmost headland of the Tierra del Fuego archipelago of southern Chile.The Diego Ramírez Islands are a small group of islands located southwest of Cape Horn.
 The Drake Passage is the body of water between Cape Horn and the South Shetland Islands of Antarctica.

-The Central Amazon Conservation Complex and Biosphere Reserve makes up the largest protected area in the Amazon Basin and as the core area of the Central Amazon Ecological Corridor, is one of the planet’s richest regions in terms of biodiversity.
-The majority of the ecosystems recorded in the Amazon are found here.
+The Central Amazon Conservation Complex makes up the largest protected area in the Amazon Basin and is one of the planet’s richest regions in terms of biodiversity.
+It is where the majority of the ecosystems recorded in the Amazon are found.

 The Central Suriname Nature Reserve comprises nearly 4 million acres of primary tropical forest.
 It protects the upper watershed of the Coppename River and the headwaters of the Lucie, Oost, Zuid, Saramaccz and Gran Rio rivers.
 It covers a range of ecosystems of notable conservation value.

-The Cerrado Protected Areas site is located in the Brazilian central plateau and includes the Chapada dos Veadeiros National Park as well as the Emas National Park.
+The Cerrado Protected Areas World Heritage Site is located in the Brazilian central plateau and includes the Chapada dos Veadeiros National Park as well as the Emas National Park.
 The Cerrado Biosphere Reserve covers a profusion of natural grasslands, savannas, palm swamps and forests.